 One of the main advantages of voltage output is that it is simple to troubleshoot.
 The interface is very common and compatible with most industrial controllers.
 Additionally, voltage output is sometimes less expensive compared to current output.
 With that being said, compared to current signals, voltage signals are more susceptible to interference from electrical noise.
 To avoid signal loss, cable length must be limited.
 Voltage output also requires high impedance input and shielded cable.

-To learn more about this topic and more visit the Balluff Basics library at www.balluff.us/basics.
+To learn more about this topic visit our website at www.balluff.us.